bravoka/Pull-Files-using-Powershell/README.md

 Some notes for why I did things this way include:

 Our production DNS server was missing half the entries, and many were incorrect.
 Still waiting for someone to update it.
-I'd love to go in and update it, but I dont have access :( Anyway, I manually created a CSV file that linked Computer Name with IP addresses, as well as other information so that I can re-use this CSV for other functions in the future.
+I'd love to go in and fix it, but I dont have access as I'm not an admin :(

+I manually created a CSV file that linked Computer Name with IP addresses, as well as other information so that I can re-use this CSV for other functions in the future.

 All production devices shared the same C$ password, so I conveniently used that.